wini-rs/wini/wini-website/src/pages/doc/pages/concepts/layout.md

 # Layouts

-A layout, is a function that wraps the computation of the requested page in another HTML and sends back the resulting HTML.
+Layouts are functions that wraps the computation of the requested page in another HTML and return back the resulting HTML.

 ## Usage

 ```
 #[page]
-pub async fn my_page() {
+async fn my_page() {
     html! { "Hello world!" }
 }

 #[layout]
-pub async fn my_layout(html: &str) {
+async fn my_layout(html: &str) {
     html! {
         header {
             "Hello"